PhilReedData/CSR_BB_Europe/README.md

 ### 3. Rearrange
 - Copy the files.
 - Currently this is done in Step 2, but may want to move it here.
+- May also move the Bloomberg indentifiers reading here too.
+- 3 reads a CSV file of country,sourcefile,year,sic,isin,copy
+- 3B reads a CSV file of country, file, year
+- 3B needs to read the Bloomberg Excel identifiers workbook.

 ## Utililities
 ### utilCSR